benrobinson/micro/README.md

 `.inner`

+### Mobile Breakpoint

-The mobile breakpoint is at 75% of the `.container` width.
+By default, the mobile breakpoint is at 75% of the `.container` width.

 ## "Line" Layout